jototland/stackedit_workspace/statistikknotater/estimation.md

 * The sample size is large (> 30)
 * The population is not strongly skewed

+### Small samples and the t-distribution

+For small samples where we still believe the distribution is approximately normal, use the t-distribution with  the appropropro

 ## Confidence interval

 A confidence interval is an interval constructed from the sampling distribution, intented to capture the real population parameter.